Organizational Culture: Definition and Types

 Primary Focus: Risk-taking and innovation.

 About Adhocracy Culture: Adhocracy cultures are rooted in innovation and adaptability.
-These are the companies that are on the cutting-edge of their industry — they’re looking to develop the next big thing before anyone else has even started asking the right questions.
+These are the companies that are on the cutting-edge of their industry — they’re looking to develop the next big thing before anyone else.
 To do so, they need to take risks.
 Adhocracy cultures value individuality in the sense that employees are encouraged to think creatively and bring their ideas to the table.
 Because this type of organizational culture falls within the external focus and differentiation category, new ideas need to be tied to market growth and company success.

 Adhocracy Culture Definition